 Before you hop in the car, make sure to check the parks' official websites to confirm hours, as they change by season and also may vary due to weather.
 And check for prices, too.
 Many offer online-only ticket specials that you can take advantage of from home.
 Some parks offer two-day tickets, and if you plan to visit a particular park more than once, consider buying season passes.

 The cheerful cedar entrance gives way to more than 85 lakeside rides and attractions.
 Photo courtesy of the park

-1. Canobie Lake Park—Salem, MA
+1. Canobie Lake Park—Salem, NH

 Canobie Lake Park has over 85 rides, games, live entertainment and attractions.
 There are rides for everyone, ranging from roller coasters for maximum thrill seekers to gentle rides for the young ones and fun family rides.
 The park hosts a wide variety of spectacular live entertainment throughout the summer, plus fireworks shows around the Fourth of July and SCREEEMFEST in October.
 The attractions in Castaway Island keep visitors cool during the dog days of summer.
 The park is open weekends in May, daily from Memorial Day weekend to early September, and weekends in September and October for the Halloween season.

 Situated among South Shore cranberry bogs, this growing theme park offers multi-season fun that's particularly appealing to younger kids.
 Thomas Land, with rides modeled after the island of Sodor, and Dino Land, featuring life-sized, roaring dinosaurs, are included in admission to an amusement park area that includes rides, bumper cars, mini coasters, and more.
 It's open on weekends in April, September, and October, and daily by the second week of June through the end of August.
 Starting in mid-November, Edaville turns into a winter wonderland, illuminated with a "Festival of Lights" and seasonal rides.